Everyone achieving; learning in harmony

 The ‘Assessment for Learning’ processes have had a highly significant impact on learner outcomes.
 The children take greater ownership of their learning and are able to improve with greater independence.
 They are more aware of what good learning looks like and their next steps in order to achieve higher standards.
 The AfL processes have helped create a sense of self-efficacy (a confidence in their ability to reach targets through hard work and determination).
 The peer assessment process has helped the learners to reinforce their learning by explaining ideas to others.
 Furthermore, the peer assessment process has helped the children to develop diplomacy and oracy skills.
 Estyn highlighted this as a real strength of the school.
 A Case Study for Estyn has now been written to capture this.

 The extremely high standard of learning captured in the children’s books is very evident for all to see.
 The children have enthusiastically made their ‘pupil voice’ heard to add extra meaning and purpose to their learning.
 It is important that the children influence and shape the learning.
 The children are also importantly challenged to question how they learn.
 ‘Learning to learn’ and understanding barriers to learning encourages children to become better at learning.
 Tools such as Building Learning Power and De Bono’s Thinking Hats provide the children with these skills and importantly a common language for learning at the school and within the community.

 The school is continuously expanding, developing and fine tuning its Family Learning Programme which offers parents and grandparents the opportunity to work alongside their children at the school both learning and often sharing valuable skills.

-Whole school attendance has improved significantly for the second year in succession.
-This achievement is owned not just by the children, but the whole community for their much-valued support in ensuring that the children are present as often as possible.
+Whole school attendance has continued to be a focus for improvement.
+This challenge is owned not just by the children, but the whole community.
+Thank you for your much-valued support in ensuring that the children are present as often as possible.